Bureau of Ocean Energy Management (BOEM or “the Bureau”), Interior.

 The procedures for appealing final decisions with respect to lease sales are described in 30 CFR 585.118(c).

-Consistent with the Freedom of Information Act (FOIA), BOEM will protect privileged or confidential information that you submit.
+Protection of Privileged or Confidential Information: BOEM will protect privileged or confidential information that you submit as required by the Freedom of Information Act (FOIA).
 Exemption 4 of FOIA applies to “trade secrets and commercial or financial information that you submit that is privileged or confidential.”
 5 U.S.C.
 552(b)(4).
-If you wish to protect the confidentiality of such information, clearly mark it, “Contains Privileged or Confidential Information,” and consider submitting such information as a separate attachment.
+If you wish to protect the confidentiality of such information, clearly mark it “Contains Privileged or Confidential Information” and consider submitting such information as a separate attachment.
 BOEM will not disclose such information, except as required by FOIA.
 Information that is not labeled as privileged or confidential will be regarded by BOEM as suitable for public release.
-Further, BOEM will not treat as confidential aggregate summaries of otherwise confidential information.Start Signature

 Abigail Ross Hopper,